Rkiefe/Femeko.jl/README.md

 - Move to the `src/` folder and compile FEMc.cpp with `g++ -O3 -fPIC -shared -o FEMc.so FEMc.cpp`
 - Note that additional flags are available such as `-fopenmp`

-### Running C++ variants within the Julia environment
-Recently, this repository was updated to include an example of how you can add C++ functions to speed up calculations within Julia.
-The example demonstrates how to calculate the local, dense stiffness matrix in C++ within Julia.
-To install, first make sure you have Eigen https://eigen.tuxfamily.org/index.php?title=Main_Page, update the FEMc.cpp in the `#include` to point to your Eigen directory and then compile the FEMc.cpp file as a shared library (`g++ -O3 -fPIC -shared -o FEMc.so FEMc.cpp`) and it is good to go.

 ### License

 Distributed under the MIT License.
 See `LICENSE` for more information.